IT was just me, And then, there were three...

 In her own words, Lyn says, “I believe in the power of working together to bring about the changes you want.
 Collaborative planning and process are important to me as we tease out and make progress toward your desired goals.”

 She is thrilled to be working with the Rochester Center for Anxiety Treatment, where she can use her creativity to plan concrete approaches with clients who are experiencing anxiety.
 She also has a special interest in Trauma-Informed Art Therapy, and counseling transgender youth.
 She works with adults eighteen and older.

-Lyn is seeing patients in the afternoons, early evenings, and Saturdays, for a reasonable fee.
+Lyn is seeing patients in the afternoons, and early evenings, for a reasonable fee.

 Rochester Center for Anxiety Treatment would love to grow and add other therapists.
 I find it rewarding when I am working in an environment with other people who share my passion and truly understand this niche.
 The support and creativity that come from being around someone else in our field is invaluable.
 There are many general group practices out there that I could join and still feel on my own, simply because they do not approach Anxiety and OCD spectrum disorders with specialized CBT.
 Therefore, for now, it is just me.
 If you are a licensed mental health practitioner and would like to know more about what it would be like to work at Rochester Center for Anxiety Treatment, I would love to hear from you.

 I am also excited to teach therapists in training.
 At this time I am able to offer practicum site placement.
 Please contact me if you are interested in working with anxiety disorders.